rogerleite/http_monkey/index.md

 * `$ bundle install`
 * `$ rake test`

+See [CONTRIBUTING](https://github.com/rogerleite/http_monkey/blob/master/CONTRIBUTING.md) for more details.

 ## License

 HTTP Monkey is copyright 2012 Roger Leite and contributors.
 It is licensed under the MIT license.
 See the include LICENSE file for details.

+Project is a member of the [OSS Manifesto](http://ossmanifesto.com/).